evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 ![](/images/2018-01-02-sentiment-comparison.svg)

 Based on my reading of the text, the ranking checks out.
 Mayor Andrew Ginther's [speech in Columbus](https://www.columbus.gov/Templates/Detail.aspx?id=2147494899) focused the city's "success story".
-While Mayor Bill de Blasio [devoted](https://medium.com/@nycgov/this-is-your-city-6230765d11c) a large part of his speech to New York's afforability crisis.
+While Mayor Bill de Blasio [devoted](https://medium.com/@nycgov/this-is-your-city-6230765d11c) a large part of his speech to New York's affordability crisis.

 ### Q2: How does sentiment change over the course of a speech? ###